silversquirl/build/README.md

 # vktec's build container

 This is a container containing a selection of build tools, designed for use with GitHub Actions and [cinsh].
+This container is based on Alpine Linux, which uses musl libc.
+As such, it is recommended to statically link any binaries produced using this image.

 [cinsh]: https://github.com/vktec/cinsh